Caffeine Consumption

 Plan Carefully – Caffeine has a half-life of 3-5 hours, meaning it takes that long for half of it to leave your system.
 Plan your intake accordingly, avoiding consumption 6-10 hours before bedtime.

-Be Mindful of Addiction – Stay aware of the addictive nature of caffeine.
+Addiction – Stay aware of the addictive nature of caffeine.
 Avoid compulsive purchasing from local coffee shops and surreptitious additions to many foods and beverages leading to excessive and unintentional consumption.

 Understand Your Intake – Know the caffeine content of what you consume—an 8-ounce cup of coffee contains about 100 mg of caffeine, while green tea has around 50 mg, diet soda about 20 mg, and energy drinks often exceeding 70 mg.